-This tuna salad recipe is easy to make with canned tuna and a few simple mix-ins that give it the best flavor.
+This tuna salad recipe is easy to make with canned tuna and just a handful of other ingredients.
 It’s perfect for a quick, healthy lunch!

 Looking for more tuna recipes?
 Try my Tuna Melt and Tuna Casserole recipes next!